 A WUR STA shall follow the power management procedure defined in 11.2.3 (Power management in a non-DMG infrastructure network) except that some of the rules are relaxed as defined in the subclauses below. (#93)

 WUR Mode Setup

-To use the WUR power management service, a WUR non-AP STA uses the PCR component to exchange WUR Mode Setup frame with a WUR AP within the same infrastructure BSS and the detail is defined in Table 31-1 (WUR Mode Setup frame exchange - Request and Response) and Table 31-2 (WUR Mode Setup/Teardown frame transmission).
+To use the WUR power management service, a WUR non-AP STA uses the PCR component to exchange WUR Mode elements in WUR Mode Setup frames or (Re-)Association Request/Response frames (#118) with a WUR AP(#118).
+The settings for WUR mode setup are defined in Table 31-1 (WUR mode setup frame exchange - Request and Response) and Table 31-2 (WUR Mode Setup/Teardown frame transmission).